commoncrawl/cc-crawl-statistics/plots/crawlsize.md

 ![Size of crawl archives (pages, URLs, unique content digest)](./crawlsize/monthly.png)

-As an indicator The coverage of URLs on various aggregation levels (host, domain, top-level domain)
+The size on various aggregation levels (host, domain, top-level domain / public suffix) is shown in the next plot.
+Note that the scale differs per level of aggregation, see the exponential notation behind the labels.

 ![Coverage of unique URLs, host and domain names, top-level domains (public suffixes)](./crawlsize/domain.png)